tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Containerization Alternatives

 We had Docker Swarm, Openshift and other Cloud offerings.
-Because Tazama system is open-source, we wanted to go with open source options.
+Because Tazama platform is open-source, we wanted to go with open source options.
 That left us with Kubernetes, Docker Swarm and Openshift.

 ### Kubernetes and Why